defiprime/defiprime1/_posts/2019-04-01-derivatives.md

 title:  "Derivatives"
 permalink: derivatives
 h1title: Derivatives
+author: Lip Gallagher
+date-publish: on May 20, 2018
 pagetitle: Decentralized Derivatives
 metadescription: In finance, a derivative is a contract that derives its value from the performance of an underlying entity.
 This underlying entity can be an asset, index, or interest rate, and is often simply called the underlying.
 category: products